Sponsored by Visit Idaho

 When most people think of skiing in Idaho they think of Sun Valley Resort, full of prestige and celebrity sightings.

 It was the USA’s first destination ski resort i.e., where the idea of the American ski vacation was born and the place that had the world’s first chairlifts and changed skiing for everyone.

-Dollar has repeatedly been ranked the best or one of the best places in the country to learn to ski, and it’s one of the few winter resorts in America with onsite heli-skiing, and the only one where the pickup and drop-off is actually on the mountain.
+Dollar has repeatedly been ranked the best or one of the best places in the country to learn to ski, and it’s one of the few winter resorts in America with onsite heli-skiing, and the only one where the pickup and drop-off are actually on the mountain.